 Finally, be verified: for last-minute bookings or if you have been randomly selected, you will need to send a copy of your ID to be verified.
 It is a good thing, it adds trust between your host and you.

-The type of Airbnb host can you expect in New Zealand
+The Type of Airbnb Host Can You Expect in New Zealand

 It’s not all independent hosts.
-New Zealanders and businesses alike have adopted Airbnb, so if you are looking to use Airbnb to get a break from hostels, you will have to pay close attention to each listing.
+New Zealanders and businesses alike have adopted Airbnb, so if you are looking to use Airbnb NZ to get a break from hotels, you will have to pay close attention to each listing.

 - Individuals with a spare room

 - Families with a spare room